Skip to Content

 With more than 550 campsites just steps from the beach, a trip to Hammonasset is an affordable, family-friendly New England beach vacation, as long as you don’t mind sharing your sand and surf with other vacationers.

-Yes, Madison is known for having the best beach in Connecticut, but it’s also got a nice, walkable downtown, beautiful historic homes, hiking trails, and great restaurants.
+Yes, Madison is known for having the best beach in Connecticut, but it also has a nice, walkable downtown, beautiful historic homes, hiking trails, and great restaurants.

 Where to stay: If you don’t want to pitch a tent or park an RV at Hammonasset Beach State Park, consider Scranton Seahorse Inn, a centrally located bed and breakfast with an amazing morning spread and free bicycle rentals.
 This charming cottage sleeps six and is less than a mile from Hammonasset Beach.